Eliasgichonge/Shop_Retail/README.md

-it is about selling clothes online# shop
+it is about selling clothes online# shop but later on it can be transformed according to the requirements of the end users